artica/website/_posts/blog/2016-03-22-white-squared-box-lunch-auto-theater.markdown

 Other examples of plays by Ant Hampton featuring the auto theatre concept include ["Cue China"][6] and ["Extra People"][7].

-The idea by Alexandre is to create a play of the same type, but instead of taking place in a coffee shop or a bar, two people would be inside a real theater and the play itself would connect both more or less the same way as it was seen in "ETIQUETTE" plus having a pre-recorded non-linear narrative video of an actor performing a play and where these two people would take on the role of a fictional cue person affecting and being affected by the performance.
+The idea by Alexandre is to create a play of the same type, but instead of taking place in a coffee shop or a bar, two people would be inside a real theater and the play itself would connect both more or less the same way as it was seen in "ETIQUETTE" plus having a pre-recorded non-linear narrative video of an actor performing a play and where these two people would take on the role of a fictional prompter affecting and being affected by the performance.
 The idea was brainstormed and discussed through-out the lunch providing Alexandre with a few other ideas or technical solutions for his concept.

 [1]: http://www.rotozaza.co.uk/bloke.html
 [2]: http://www.anthampton.com/about.html